 Each agreement lays out unique terms to bring specific benefits to the countries involved.
-Below, we provide an overview of Mexico's 14 Free Trade Agreements, detail the countries involved, and what regulations to expect in trading under these provisions.
+Below, we provide an overview of Mexico's 15 FTAs, detail the countries involved, and what regulations to expect in trading under these international trade agreements:

 EU-Mexico Trade Agreement

 In 2018, Mexico and the European Union reached an "agreement in principle" to update their trade agreement, replacing the EU-Mexico Economic Partnership that dated to 2000.
-The new deal allows EU firms to sell more services to Mexico and makes commitments to protect workers' rights and the environment.
+This bilateral trade agreement will allow EU firms to sell more services to Mexico and makes commitments to protect workers' rights and the environment.

-Under the updated agreement, 99 percent of products eventually will be traded between the two sides duty-free.
-For that remaining 1 percent, which includes dairy and meat exports on both sides, customs duties may be eliminated over time.
-The agreement also renegotiates automotive industry rules of origin to a 45 percent maximum for non-originating material.
+Under the agreement, 99% of products eventually will be traded between the two sides duty-free.
+For that remaining 1%, which includes dairy and meat exports on both sides, customs duties may be eliminated over time.
+The agreement also renegotiates automotive industry rules of origin to a 45% maximum for non-originating material.

 The agreement also makes it easier for EU firms to do business in Mexico by simplifying customs procedures to streamline industrial trade, and laying out a clause on the free flow of data and protection of investments.

 A Commission Impact Assessment indicates that the updated agreement could generate an increase in EU GDP of 0.01 percent annually by 2028.
-That is pending final negotiations and ratification by all EU member states.
+That is pending final ratification by all EU member states.

 The European Free Trade Association (EFTA) States, made up of Iceland, Liechtenstein, Norway, and Switzerland, signed a Free Trade Agreement with Mexico in November 2000.
 The agreement became enforceable in July 2001.

-The Mexico FTA covers trade in industrial products as well as fish and marine products.
+This free trade agreement covers trade in industrial goods as well as fish and marine products.
 Among the goals set by the agreement is the progressive removal of tariffs.
 In addition to covering trade in goods, it also includes within its scope trade in services, investment, and public procurement.

-The Mexico-Central American FTA brought together earlier separate agreements between Mexico, Costa Rica, and Nicaragua and the Northern Triangle made up of El Salvador, Guatemala, and Honduras.
+The Central America-Mexico FTA brought together earlier separate agreements between Mexico, Costa Rica, and Nicaragua and the Northern Triangle made up of El Salvador, Guatemala, and Honduras.
 The result was a multilateral agreement made official in November 2011 and ratified in 2013.
 The FTA expanded trade and investment flows between the parties and laid the groundwork for improving customs procedures and trade.

 This partnership recognizes an “extended economic zone” that works to reduce tariffs and provides preferential treatment to local markets in the production of goods and services for export to Mexico.
 In 2017, two agreements were added to update rules of origin and customs procedures, requiring producers and exporters to issue certificates of origin for goods to be exported.